 |---|---|---|

-| A game or app won't download/install | Live Chat | It's faster than a call, and you can easily copy and paste any error codes you're seeing.
-They can walk you through clearing your cache or other steps. |
+| Technical glitches or error codes | Live Chat | It's faster than waiting for a call, and you can easily copy and paste error codes for the agent to look up. |

-| You can't sign in to your account | Account Recovery Form (Self-Service) | This is way faster than contacting a human.
-Only use chat or phone support if the automated recovery tool fails multiple times. |
+| Can't log in or recover your account | Account Recovery Form (Self-Service) | This is an automated process and much faster than talking to a human.
+Only contact support if the form fails multiple times. |

 Additional Helpful Links for Xbox